ForgottenGlory/forgottenglory.github.io/docs/patching.md

 The first thing you need to do if you do need to make a patch is to copy a record into a new ESL.
 Patches for LS3 should **always** be ESL flagged ESPs.
 We'll talk about that more in a moment.

-So, find a record that you need to patch.
+So, find a record that you need to patch as described in Step Zero.

 Then, right click on the header text of the farthest right column and select "Copy as overwrite..."